ga-wdi-curriculum/git-branching/readme.md

 By making a PR, you’re requesting that someone pull in your changes and merge them into the branch you are making the pull request against.
 A PR allows you to compare the content on two branches, and all the changes or diffs (differences) are highlighted in green and red.

 As soon as you commit and push a change, you can open a Pull Request.
-People use Pull Requests an medium for starting discussion about commits (code review) even before the code is finished.
+People use Pull Requests as a medium for starting discussion about commits (code review) even before the code is finished.
 This way you can get feedback as you go or help from other developers/team members!
 This type of feedback can be extremely potent and productive since your code and its comments will have an evident thought process that will be the basis for targeted feedback on your code.

 [PR for simple Garnet feature](https://github.com/ga-dc/garnet/pull/549)